Using Xbox Game Pass? Here are the 15 games to download now

 Streets of Rage 4

-Longing for the days of arcade-style beat-em-ups you could blow an entire afternoon with alongside your friends?
+Longing for the days of arcade-style beat-’em-ups you could blow an entire afternoon with alongside your friends?
 Add Streets of Rage 4 to your queue.
 This new entry in Sega’s beloved brawler series perfectly modernizes the fisticuff action — complete with dazzling combos and stunning hand-drawn art — while preserving the pick-up-and-play fun that made the original games so popular.
-With co-op support for four players locally and two online, as well as a trove of unlockable characters that will make Streets of Rage fans uppercut with glee, Streets of Rage 4 is a great pick for anyone who wants to spend a few hours beating up bad guys like it was the 90s.
+With co-op support for four players locally and two online, as well as a trove of unlockable characters that will make Streets of Rage fans uppercut with glee, Streets of Rage 4 is a great pick for anyone who wants to spend a few hours beating up bad guys as if it were the ’90s.

 Available on: console, PC, cloud